NEA Mandates and Structures

 Interactions

-The EGIR will report into and act as an advisor to the CRPPH.
-Based on the subject matter of the document under review, the EGIR will engage with other NEA Standing Technical Committees and international organisations.
+The EGIR will report to and act as an advisor to the CRPPH.
+Based on the subject matter of the document under review, the EGIR will engage with other NEA Standing Technical Committees, High-Level Groups, other divisions/directorates of the OECD, and international organisations.
 Interactions with the authoring organisation will be a key part of the EGIR’s role.

 Deliverables

-The EGIR Programme of Work is determined by the documents identified by CRPPH for review and the associated timeline set by the authoring organisation.
-For the current mandate period, the primary focus will be on the review and revision by EGIR of the ICRP fundamental recommendations.
+The EGIR Programme of Work is determined through a forward-looking analysis of upcoming publications, with the CRPPH identifying the documents for review.
+During the current mandate period, the primary focus will be on the review of the ICRP fundamental recommendations and the assessment of documents issued by ICRP task groups to support the revision of the system.

 For each document review, the deliverable of EGIR will be a report setting out the feedback from CRPPH/EGIR.